kasteelion/promptbuilder/data/characters/lucia_reyes.md

 ### Lucía Reyes
 **Photo:** lucía_reyes_photo.png

-**Tags:** confident, voluptuous, joyful, radiant, expressive, affectionate, Latina, warm, female
+**Tags:** female, latina, curvy, affectionate, confident, expressive, playful, radiant, warm

 **Summary:** Radiant and confident, Lucía carries joy as power.
 Her warmth is immediate and magnetic, paired with self-assured sensuality that feels celebratory rather than performative.